 How does an ESOP affect company culture and morale?

 When a company is 100% employee-owned, employees have a true stake in the company's success and feel more inclined to make day-to-day decisions that drive businesses forward.
-When Airline's employees take pride in their work, it’s because they have a real investment in the company's success.
+When Airline's employees take pride in their work, it's because they have a real investment in the company's success.
 This is all reflected in our company culture.

-But don't take our word for it, listen to our employees:
+But don't take our word for it; listen to our employees:

-“I work for Airline because of the collaborative work environment, we all work together as a team to get the job done.”
-Says an Internal Cylinder Repair Coordinator, “To me, true ownership means taking the initiative to bring about positive results.
-I take pride in my work and will go the extra mile to complete a task.”
+"I work for Airline because of the collaborative work environment.
+We all work together as a team to get the job done."
+Says an Internal Cylinder Repair Coordinator, "To me, true ownership means taking the initiative to bring about positive results.
+I take pride in my work and will go the extra mile to complete a task."

 Have a question about employee ownership or Airline Hydraulics?
 Let us know in the comments below!